nickyiliwang0000/h/jquery/to-do-app.md

 ### Lots more

-Bootstrap has a class named `text-muted` which will help convey meaning to the user through color.
+We can apply a class named `text-muted` which will help convey meaning to the user through color.
 Our completed tasks should be "muted" when compared to uncompleted tasks.

 ```js
 $('ul').on('click', 'li', function(){